behnejad/gosling/readme.md

 Gosling
 ===============

-Gosling is a new way to taking tests and take teachers away from testing system.
+Gosling is a new way for taking tests and putting teachers away from educational system.